 AGGRASTAT® competes primarily with other platelet inhibitors, in particular the other GP IIb/IIIa inhibitors, Integrilin® (eptifibatide) (a branded drug sold by Merck & Co., Inc.), in addition to generic eptifibatide sold by other companies.
 It also competes with a number of oral platelet inhibitors, which can be used alone or in conjunction with anticoagulants, most notably with heparin (sold generically by a number of companies), and with a recently approved injectable platelet inhibitor, Kengreal® (cangrelor) (sold by Chiesi Farmaceutics S.p.A.
 Inc.).
 In addition, some alternative methods of treatment, such as the use of Angiomax® (bivalirudin) (sold by The Medicines Company, Inc.), and generic versions of bivalirudin also compete with AGGRASTAT®.
 These competing products are all marketed by large pharmaceutical companies with significantly more resources and experience than the Company.
-In addition, during the year ended December 31, 2023, there were multiple generic tirofiban hydrochloride alternatives commercially available, which have increased the competitiveness of the market in which AGGRASTAT® is currently sold.
+In addition, during the year ended December 31, 2024, there were multiple generic tirofiban hydrochloride alternatives commercially available, which have increased the competitiveness of the market in which AGGRASTAT® is currently sold.
+The availability of generics has resulted in a decrease in the selling price and the volume of AGGRASTAT® sold during the current year in comparison to prior years.
 The Company expects pricing pressures to continue on AGGRASTAT®